Taking the complexity out of who gets what, how and when

 A Family Investment Company is a private limited company, registered with Companies House.
 It is generally funded by senior shareholders (usually parents, grandparents and relatives) taking out subscription shares in the company and making loans.

-These family members hold the shares with voting rights, with different levels of control set out in the articles of association.
+Family members hold the shares with voting rights, with different levels of control set out in the articles of association.
 In practice this means parents (the senior shareholders) can manage the company and transfer value and responsibility to their children at appropriate times.
 This might be when a child reaches a certain age and/or when there will be less tax impact.

-A Family Investment Company has key tax advantages:
+Family Investment Company tax advantages

 • Provided you live at least seven years after setting up the FIC, most of its value will not count towards inheritance tax on your estate.